 To enter your adjustments follow the same steps as above to get back to Inventory -> Search.
 Run the same search criteria to again list the stock.
 This time you’ll need to click on the Enter stocktake button.

 Tip: you can use the Save search as option to remember searches in between creating your stock count sheet and then having to re-enter it.
 This way you don’t have to remember the exact criteria before and after printing the sheet.

 The adjustment window gives you the ability to enter the physical count amounts into the Actual field.
 Just tab through these entering each one or use the Red cross on the right to remove a line you do not want to adjust.

-The default adjustment reason will be set to STOCKTAKE but you can override this if you wish; US clients may want to add “Inventory Adjustment” as a reason.
+The default adjustment reason will be set to STOCKTAKE but you can override this if you wish.
 Saving this screen will update the stock levels as of the date selected at the top.